ordavidov/ocl_lab/README.md

 -- C. E. Rasmussen and C. K. I. Williams, [Gaussian Processes for Machine Learning](http://gaussianprocess.org/gpml/), 2006.
 * DOFramework <br>
 -- O. Davidovich, G.-T. Bercea, and S. Wasserkrug, [The Good, the Bad, and the Outliers: A Testing Framework for Decision Optimization Model Learning](https://dl.acm.org/doi/10.1145/3534678.3539094), 2022.

+## Speakers

+#### Ilker Birbil, University of Amsterdam

+Ilker Birbil is a professor at the University of Amsterdam, where he is the head of the Business Analytics Department.
+His research interests center around optimization methods in data science and decision making.
+Lately, he is working on interpretable machine learning and data privacy in operations research.

+#### Donato Maragno, University of Amersterdam

+Donato Maragno is a PhD candidate at the Department of Business Analytics, University of Amsterdam in the Netherlands.
+His research interest focuses on the investigation of different techniques to embed Machine Learning into optimization models.
+He is one of the developers of OptiCL, an open-source tool for optimization with constraint learning.

+#### Orit Davidovich, IBM Research Haifa Lab

+Orit Davidovich is an Applied Math Research Scientist at the IBM Research Haifa Lab, Israel.
+Orit is interested in problems that arise when decision support is subject to uncertainty, frequently stemming from available data.
+In addition, Orit likes tinkering with novel cloud compute frameworks.